 Eleven members of the Writing Journey set out to explore the darkness that lies in all of us.
 The Writing Journey beckons you to experience their darkness.

-You can order the print book directly from CreateSpace here
+You can order the print book directly from CreateSpace here or from Amazon here.

 There should eventually be an e-book available as well.
 If you’re waiting for that to happen, please let me know (comments below would be great!) so I can poke and prod the powers-that-be to make it happen.